bitshelf5562645/strillian/Behaviour and looks.md

 ## The Nanomachines

 ### Keeping them or not
-Young Strillian were given two choices the day they turned eighteen (MAYBE CHANGE AGE), they could choose to keep the nanomachines they had been given after birth, or they could choose for them to be removed.
+Young Strillian are given two choices the day they turn 21, they could choose to keep the nanomachines they had been given after birth, or they could choose for them to be removed.
 Due to the machines' useful nature most choose to keep them, but some Strillian believe it is better to live a natural life.
+This choice however does nor have a time limit, and they can get their nanomachines removed any day after turning 21

 ### Functions
 The machines normally reside inside of their bodies, but due to the machines' small size, they can come out at any time and cover any body part where a Strillian might need protection, the host however needs to make them do this, they cannot do it on their own, when the machines are covering a part of a Strillian's body, they can also use an array of modules, such as a small heating panel, speakers, small displays, and more.